 Quick overview re: Flame Retardants in Upholstered Furniture

-If searching for "sofas with no flame retardants" on this website, only Condo Sofa items are built using materials containing zero flame retardants, and are tested to be in compliance with the new TB 117-2013 law signed into effect January 1, 2013.
+Condo Sofa designs are built using materials containing zero flame retardants, and passed tests in November 2013 to be in compliance with the new TB 117-2013 law signed into effect January 1, 2014.

-Our Condo Sofa designs are now not only compliant with the new standard signed by Governor Brown in November 2013, we already removed all chemical flame retardants from our furniture designs and are the first conventionally constructed furniture designs to comply with the upcoming California ban on chemical flame retardants effective January 1, 2015.
+Our Condo Sofa designs were fully compliant with the newer standard signed by Governor Brown in November 2013.
+We had already removed all chemical flame retardants from our furniture designs and were first conventionally constructed furniture designs to voluntarily alter our construction to comply California chemical flame retardants legislation that went into effect January 1, 2015.